apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-ThemedViews.md

 cas.standard.js.file=/themes/[theme_name]/js/cas.js
 ```

-- Clone the default set of view pages into a new directory based on the theme id (i.e. `src/main/resources/templates/<theme-id>`).
+- Clone the default set of view pages into a new directory based on the theme name (i.e. `src/main/resources/templates/<theme_name>`).
 - Specify the name of your theme for the service definition under the `theme` property.